-However, even with these advancements, interaction-free models still face challenges.
+However, even with these advancements, interaction-free models face challenges.
 The inputs to these models often lack detailed interaction information, making it difficult to accurately predict protein-ligand binding affinity.
 Moreover, GNNs often struggle to capture essential long-range interaction information between proteins and ligands, which is crucial for predicting binding affinity accurately.

-\subsubsection{interaction-based approach}
+\subsubsection{Interaction-based approach}

 Interaction-based models make predictions based on the 3D structures of complexes and the physical interactions between proteins and ligands.
 These models employ only the atoms surrounding the interaction/binding pocket to build graphs for prediction.

 Interaction-based methods are primarily dominated by 3D voxel grids and graphs, relying on 3D CNNs and GNNs, respectively.
 3D voxel grid-based methods \citep{jimenez2018k, li2019deepatom, hassan2020rosenet, jones2021improved} use a 3D voxel grid to represent the 3D structures of protein-ligand complexes as input features for CNNs.
 However, the 3D voxel grid representation has several limitations.
 First, it has high memory consumption and computational cost due to the sparsity of the voxels, as the protein structure occupies only a small part of the entire grid.
 Additionally, the sensitivity of 3D grids to rotation negatively impacts prediction results.
 In contrast, graph-based methods \citep{jiang2021interactiongraphnet, li2021signdta, moon2022pignet, yang2023gigndta, yu2023computing} are mostly rotation-invariant, making their graph representations more robust than grid representations.
-However, interaction-based models are limited to known protein-ligand complex structures, making them less useful compared to interaction-free methods when faced with unknown protein-ligand complexes.
+Still, interaction-based models are limited to known protein-ligand complex structures, making them less useful compared to interaction-free methods when faced with unknown protein-ligand complexes.

-To address these challenges, recent research has focused on developing models that can simultaneously predict high-quality protein-ligand complexes and binding affinity \citep{lu2022tankbind, tan2024gaabind}.
-These innovations hold the potential to overcome the limitations of both interaction-free and interaction-based methods by generating accurate predictions even in the absence of known complex structures.